35 Homemade Spice Mixes and How to Use Them

 Get Control Over Ingredients

-Besides food allergies, however, there are other ingredients in typical store-bought spice blends that you may not want to be consuming.
+You might have food allergies and need to avoid certain ingredients, but there are other ingredients in typical store-bought spice blends that you just might want to avoid.

 Things like:

-Natural Flavors - these can be just about anything -- including the "brain-cell-killing" MSG
+Natural Flavors – these can be just about anything — including the kind of scary MSG

-Modified Food Starch - typically sourced from wheat (a gluten concern), or corn (a GMO concern)
+Modified Food Starch – typically sourced from wheat (contains gluten), or corn (typically GMO)

 Don’t have all the spices you need to make one of these homemade seasonings?
 No problem!

 You can most likely find an appropriate substitute here.
-If not, if it's a smaller part of the recipe try omitting it completely--it might not make that big of a difference.
+If not, if it’s a smaller part of the recipe try omitting it completely as it might not make that big of a difference.

 35 Homemade Spice Mixes and How to Use Them